SamEpp/WTBF/implementation.md

 Finally, the locations associated with the ISBN code originally entered, are plotted on a map using a library called Folium.

 # Results
-Our software finds the book associated with the ISBN entered, looks up the associated locations on Wikipedia, and plots the locations it finds on a map.
+Our software finds the book associated with the ISBN entered, looks up the associated locations on Wikipedia, and generates a map with the locations highlighted.